sa6mwa/prokope/README.md

 days or 3 weeks). `Prokope` does not advocate any fixed sprint cycle, but there need to be more emphasis on SAC and AAR if the increment continues after the weekend (or similar time off).
-From my experience, short sprint intervals add more pressure to the team, the feedback cycles are faster and that may not always be sustainable while long sprint cycles become tedious and boring risking to blur the team's focus.
+From my experience, short sprint intervals add more pressure on the team, the feedback cycles are faster and that may not always be sustainable while long sprint cycles become tedious and boring risking to blur the team's focus.
 Right-sizing the sprint cycle to the task at hand is my